hmomin/FinEnvs/README.md

 HIGH PRIORITY:

 - create sample LSTM agent to train with PPO on time series environment and establish a baseline (Assignee: Momin)
+- create sample LSTM agent to train with TD3/SAC on time series environment and compare to PPO LSTM agent - essentially, make a case for PPO over TD3/SAC for this project specifically (Assignee: Raghavan)
+  - TD3/SAC and off-policy algorithms in general probably don't benefit much from the parallelization that Isaac Gym has to offer.
+As many NVIDIA engineers have found, it's better to update the policy as quickly as possible while training.
+In other words, PPO can update its policy more quickly as a result of massive parallelization, but TD3 and SAC can't.

 MEDIUM PRIORITY: